MNeverOff/wee-forest/README.md

 As this repository doesn't have neither raw nor processed data attached, you would need to perform a few steps to get the .mbtiles and .parquet files used in area visualisation calculation:

-1. Clone the repository
+1. Clone the repository.
-1. Configure VSCode to run Jupyter Notebooks by installing Python, Jupyter and Polyglot Notebooks extensions
+1. Configure VSCode to run Jupyter Notebooks by installing Python, Jupyter and Polyglot Notebooks extensions.
-1. Configure the git filter to remove Notebook outputs: `git config filter.strip-notebook-output.clean 'jupyter nbconvert --ClearOutputPreprocessor.enabled=True --to=notebook --stdin --stdout --log-level=ERROR'`
+1. Configure the git filter to remove Notebook outputs: `git config filter.strip-notebook-output.clean 'jupyter nbconvert --ClearOutputPreprocessor.enabled=True --to=notebook --stdin --stdout --log-level=ERROR'`.
 1. Run the [AWI Notebook](data/uk_gb_awi.ipynb) after downloading the data from the Sources section within - this will generate the Ancient Woodland Inventory data.
 1. Run the [NFI Notebook](data/uk_gb_nfi.ipynb) after downloading the data from the Sources section within - this will generate the National Forest Inventory data.
 1. Run the [Overlay Notebook](data/uk_gb_nfi_awi_overlay.ipynb), to completion - this will overlay both datasets and produce the overlay data.